monicaydavis/First-Project/README.md

 * When was the company incorporated?

-Although I was not able to independently verify the date of incorporation, per the Point “about us” page the organization was officially founded in 2015.
+Although I was not able to independently verify the date of incorporation, per the Point “about us” page  on Point.com, the organization was officially founded in 2015.

 * Who are the founders of the company?